jayway/khelg2015-5/README.md

 Let visibility of the_view depend on a boolean expression using the ternary operator. the_view should only be visible if the expression "(data.time / 1000) % 3 == 0" is true.
+(Assumption was made that you name the variable that holds the Data object, "data" in the xml).

 Bind a handler to the onClick tag of the to handle click events.
 Change some property of the_view on every click, for example you could set the background to a random color when the_view is clicked.